Benefits of Diverse Ages in the Workplace

 Further Reading

 You don't think of safety as an employee benefit?
 Reconsider it.
 Health insurance provides medical care in the event of disease or injury off the job.
-Workers' compensation covers post injury and illness medical costs on the job.
-Short-term and...
+Workers' compensation covers post‑injury and illness medical costs on the job, and short‑term and ...

 Equal opportunity employment laws prohibit workplace discrimination and harassment.
-There are federal, state and local laws that ensure equal opportunities, and these laws apply to potential and current employees in companies with four or more employ...
+Federal, state and local laws protect potential and current employees in many workplaces, and they typically apply once an employer reaches a minimum number of staf...